AsahiLinux/docs/HW:Apple-Instructions.md

    [??:12] Physical address
    [11:00] Flags/status/etc.  0x80x = unmapped, x varies depending on PT level that faulted?

+This seems to be the same as the PAR_EL1 system register, used as the output for the *official* ARM translate address instructions.

 00201460                       Unknown, executes without fault 00201461                       Unknown, executes without fault 00201462                       Unknown, executes without fault - used by iBoot trampoline